Michael Benkowitz Sells 22,500 Shares of United Therapeutics (NASDAQ:UTHR) Stock

 - On Monday, September 22nd, Michael Benkowitz sold 22,500 shares of United Therapeutics stock.
 The shares were sold at an average price of $416.35, for a total value of $9,367,875.00.

-UTHR has been the subject of a number of research analyst reports.
-HC Wainwright increased their price objective on shares of United Therapeutics from $500.00 to $525.00 and gave the company a “buy” rating in a report on Thursday, October 30th.
-Bank of America lifted their price objective on United Therapeutics from $314.00 to $463.00 and gave the stock a “neutral” rating in a research note on Tuesday, September 2nd.
-Weiss Ratings restated a “buy (b-)” rating on shares of United Therapeutics in a research report on Tuesday.
-Royal Bank Of Canada increased their price objective on shares of United Therapeutics from $569.00 to $587.00 and gave the company an “outperform” rating in a research report on Thursday, October 30th.
-Finally, Cantor Fitzgerald boosted their target price on shares of United Therapeutics from $405.00 to $525.00 and gave the stock an “overweight” rating in a report on Wednesday, September 10th.
-Eight analysts have rated the stock with a Buy rating and three have assigned a Hold rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and an average target price of $505.00.
+Several equities analysts have recently commented on the stock.
+Weiss Ratings restated a “buy (b-)” rating on shares of United Therapeutics in a research report on Monday.
+Wells Fargo & Company upped their target price on shares of United Therapeutics from $414.00 to $423.00 and gave the stock an “equal weight” rating in a research report on Thursday, October 30th.
+Bank of America raised their price target on shares of United Therapeutics from $314.00 to $463.00 and gave the company a “neutral” rating in a research note on Tuesday, September 2nd.
+Oppenheimer lifted their price target on United Therapeutics from $510.00 to $575.00 and gave the company an “outperform” rating in a report on Friday, September 5th.
+Finally, Royal Bank Of Canada increased their price objective on United Therapeutics from $569.00 to $587.00 and gave the stock an “outperform” rating in a report on Thursday, October 30th.
+Eight analysts have rated the stock with a Buy rating and three have assigned a Hold rating to the stock.
+Based on data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average price target of $505.00.

 About United Therapeutics